machines-in-motion/biconvex_mpc/README.md

 This repository is the implentation of the BiConMP solver.
 The BiConMP is an online whole body trajectory optimizer for legged robots.
 The trajectory optimizer has generated various dyanmic behaviorus on Quadrupeds (Solo12, AnYmal), Humanoids (Talos)...

+The corresponding paper was published in the [IEEE Transactions on Robotics](https://ieeexplore.ieee.org/document/10008229) and is freely accessible [here](https://arxiv.org/abs/2201.07601)

 ## Dependencies
 ### Required
 - Pinocchio (Version 2.6.4 or greater)